YouNow/younow.github.io/policy/en/rules.md

 layout: default
 category: EN
 ---
 YouNow is committed to maintaining a safe, inclusive community.
 The following standards have been established toward that end and are applicable to all YouNow users.
 Violation of these standards may result in account suspension or a permanent ban.
+To protect the integrity of the community, as the provider of the service, YouNow reserves the right to suspend or remove any account at any time for any conduct that is determined to be inappropriate or harmful.

-## Violent behavior and/or self-harm is not permitted
+## Violent behavior and/or self-harm is not permitted.

 Safety is YouNow's top priority, and we take threats of violence and self-harm very seriously.
 We may ban users whose content breaches these terms and may also report it to law enforcement if we perceive a genuine risk of physical harm or a direct threat to public safety.
-Similarly, we prohibit threats.
+This includes attempts or threats to hack, DDOS, or SWAT others.
+Similarly, we strictly prohibit threats and threats to self harm.
 We encourage any user considering self-harm to seek help.
 The 24-hour National Suicide Prevention Lifeline can be reached at 1-800-273-8255.

-## Nudity and/or sexually explicit behavior is not permitted
+## No sexually explicit content, nudity or abusive behavior.

-- Users of all genders under the age of 18 must be fully clothed on camera.
-Any user under the age of 18 without a shirt may be subject to a suspension or permanent ban.
-Users of all ages may not expose genitalia in any way.
+**Vulgar language** used on broadcast and in chat is against the rules. **Cursing out other users isn’t just unprofessional, it is abusive.**

+**Sexual dancing is not OK.** Are you a great dancer?
+Awesome.
+Entertain your audience.
+But please avoid sexually suggestive moves, such as grinding, twerking, or mimicking sex.
+If you aren’t sure, err on the side of caution.

+**Do not broadcast sexual content or nudity.** This includes content displayed in other apps during your broadcasts (including Parlor, PartyLine, Basechat, Omegle or other apps used for chat).
+Remember that you are a community leader and example to others.
-- Encouragement of nudity is prohibited on YouNow.
+Encouragement of nudity or sexual conduct is prohibited on YouNow.

-- Users are not allowed to:
+Users are not allowed to:
 - Use vulgar, profane, or sexually explicit language on camera or in the chat.
 - Display offensive or sexually explicit images on camera.
 - Perform sexual or sexually suggestive acts, show sex toys onscreen, or dance in a sexually suggestive manner.

+**Stricter rules for those under 18.** Users of all genders under the age of 18 must be fully clothed on camera.
+Any user under the age of 18 without a shirt may be subject to a suspension or permanent ban.
+This means no underwear, lingerie, or revealing tops/shorts.
+Users of all ages may not expose genitalia in any way.

 ## Bullying, harassment, or hate speech is not permitted

-Though we encourage YouNow users to express themselves freely, respect for community members is paramount.
+Though we encourage YouNow users to express themselves freely within the community guidelines, upholding respect for all community members is paramount.
 Users who taunt, bully, use hate speech, or engage in any other form of harassment risk being suspended or permanently banned.
-Be nice to each other!
+Remember the Golden Rule, and always be kind!

 ## Illegal substance use is not permitted onscreen